tendermint/tendermint/docs/architecture/adr-024-sign-bytes.md

 TODO: Alternatively, the type `X` might directly include the signature.
 A lot of places expect a vote with a signature and do not necessarily deal with "Replies".
-Still exploring what would work best her.
+Still exploring what would work best here.
 This would look like (exemplified using X = Vote):
 ```
 Vote {